-• Utilize the "Tips" menu to send information directly to our Campus Safety officers (include photo/video) with the added option of sending anonymously.

-- Utilize the "Report It" tool to confidentially report suspect, concerning, or criminal behavior. - Please provide as many specific details that may be relevant to the crime/incident/issue (who, where, what, when, etc.) and preserve any evidence if possible.
+- Utilize the "Submit Tip" icon located in the Rave Guaridan App to send information directly to our Campus Safety officers (include photo/video) with the added option of sending anonymously. - Utilize the "Report It" tool to confidentially report suspect, concerning, or criminal behavior. - Please provide as many specific details that may be relevant to the crime/incident/issue (who, where, what, when, etc.) and preserve any evidence if possible.

-• Counselors and the Reporting of Crimes
+Counselors and the Reporting of Crimes